The 20 Best Medical Schools in the US (T20): Acceptance Rates, MCAT Scores, & GPA

 18. Icahn School of Medicine at Mount Sinai

-Icahn School of Medicine at Mount Sinaii is one of the most research-intensive and socially conscious medical schools in the country.
+Icahn School of Medicine at Mount Sinai is one of the most research-intensive and socially conscious medical schools in the country.
 With a mission rooted in health equity and scientific excellence, the school prepares students to lead in both clinical care and medical innovation.
 Located in New York City, Mount Sinai offers hands-on training, access to world-class faculty, and unmatched exposure to diverse patient populations.

 For more information on the class profile, see Icahn School of Medicine’s official report.